Renault FT: World War II and after

 The fact that several units used the Renault FT gave rise to the popular myth that the French had no modern equipment at all; actually, they had as many modern tanks as the Germans; however, the majority had one-man turrets and were less efficient than German tanks such as the Panzer III and IV.
 The French suffered from strategic and tactical weaknesses rather than from equipment deficiencies, although many of the French tanks were also markedly slow (unlike the German tanks of the time).
 When the best French units were cut off by the German drive to the English Channel, around 390 FTs, previously used for training or stored in depots, joined the 184 to 192 FTs in service with internal security units.
 The Wehrmacht captured 1,704 FTs.
 They used about 100 for airfield defence and about 650 for patrolling occupied Europe.
 Some were used by the Germans in 1944 for street-fighting in Paris, but by this time they were hopelessly out of date.

 Vichy France used Renault FTs against Allied invasion forces during Operation Torch in Morocco and Algeria.
 The French tanks were no match for the newly arrived American M4 Sherman and M3 Stuart tanks.
-The last combat of the French Army FTs was during the Japanese invasion of French Indochina, when a section defended the Hue fortress.
+French Army FTs saw combat deployment during the Japanese invasion of French Indochina and the Franco-Thai War in the period from September 1940 to January 1941.

 The last known use was in the 1980s during the Soviet–Afghan War, when some FTs were used as pillboxes or roadblocks.

 In 2003, derelict former Afghan military Renault FTs were found by US occupation forces in Afghanistan.